Easy Farmhouse Chicken Cornbread Casserole

 FAQ

-Layer crumbled baked cornbread with cooked chicken and a creamed chicken mixture with chicken broth and bake until bubbly and golden brown.
+Layer crumbled baked cornbread with cooked chicken and a creamed chicken mixture with chicken broth, and bake until bubbly and golden brown.

-If using a cooked crock pot chicken, debone it and bake it in a casserole dish between layers of crumbled cornbread and a creamy cream of chicken soup mixed with chicken broth until bubbly and lightly brown.
+If using a cooked crock pot chicken, debone it and bake it in a casserole dish between layers of crumbled cornbread and a creamy cream of chicken soup mixed with chicken broth until bubbly and lightly browned.

 You can add cooked vegetables such as broccoli, mixed vegetables, or green beans, your favorite cheese, or substitute a Mexican cornbread mix for the regular one.